AlexGustafsson/compdec/README.md

 This is a tool to simplify interfacing with various compression algorithms.
 Due to its dependencies, it's preferably used via Docker.
 To build it run: `./tools/build.sh`.

-Instead of `./tools/compress.sh`, you may use `docker run -it compdec:compress`.
+Instead of `./tools/compress.sh`, you may use `docker run -it --rm compdec:compress`.

 Usage:
 ```